wso2/docs-ei/en/micro-integrator/docs/references/config-catalog.md

                                         </p>
                                         <div class="param-default">
-                                            <span class="param-default-value">Default: <code>wso2carbon</code></span>
+                                            <span class="param-default-value">Default: <code>$ref{keystore.tls.key_password}</code></span>
                                         </div>

                                     </div>
                                     <div class="param-description">
                                         <p>The password of the private key that is included in the keystore.
-The private key is used to decrypt the data that has been encrypted using the keystore's public key.</p>
+The private key is used to decrypt the data that has been encrypted using the keystore's public key.
+By default, the public key password of the <a href="https://ei.docs.wso2.com/en/latest/micro-integrator/references/config-catalog/#primary-keystore">primary keystore</a> is enabled for this purpose.</p>
                                     </div>
                                 </div>
                             </div>